StevenCranmer/DrumwrightPublic/readme.md

 ## Game Modes

+**Gamepad** - 4 lanes.
+Designed for gamepad and playtesting.

 **Normal** — 5 lanes.
-Kick, snare, hi-hat, and two toms.
-Good starting point.
+Kick, snare, and three toms.
+Good starting point for learning the drums.

 **Pro** — 8 lanes.
-Adds cymbals and open/closed hi-hat distinction.
+Adds the hi-hat, ride cymbal and snare cymbal.
+Functionally equivalent to Rock Band Pro Drums.

 **Authentic** — 8 lanes.
-Full chart including ghost notes, rimshots, foot splashes, and hi-hat modifiers.
-As close to actually playing the song as the chart allows.
+Full chart including ghost notes, rimshots, foot splashes, and hi-hat modifiers (open/closed notes).
+As close to actually playing the song as I can manage.

 Higher modes earn more XP.
-You can switch mode per-song at any time.
+You can switch mode at any time between songs.

 ---